jeremyBass/generator-wsu-fais-vs15/README.md

 ## Related yeoman generators

-The goal of `generator-aspnet` is to provide an experience consistent with creating new ASP.NET Core `dotnet cli` projects and files in Visual Studio 2015.
+The goal of `generator-wsu-fais-vs15` is to provide an experience consistent with creating new ASP.NET Core `dotnet cli` projects and files in Visual Studio 2015.

-The list of related generators [can be seen on our Wiki section](https://github.com/OmniSharp/generator-aspnet/wiki#related-yeoman-generators)
+The list of related generators [can be seen on our Wiki section](https://github.com/OmniSharp/generator-wsu-fais-vs15/wiki#related-yeoman-generators)

 ## Sub Generators